elastic/apm-agent-php/DEVELOPMENT.md

 _NOTE_:

 * `PHP_VERSION` can be set to a different PHP version.
-* Alpine specific binaries can be generated if using `DOCKERFILE=Dockerfile.alpine`
+* For testing of Alpine specific binaries you must run "prepare" task with `DOCKERFILE=Dockerfile.alpine` environment variable set to build proper docker image.

 To generate the packages then you can use the `packaging/Dockerfile`, see the below commands: